- Featured in:

 - Trustworthiness

-Some hiring managers prefer candidates with creative skills because it encourages innovation and helps drive the business forward.
-The following creative soft skills might convince hiring managers that you can help unlock new ideas
+Some hiring managers prefer creative candidates because they encourage innovation and help drive the business forward.
+The following creative marketing soft skills might convince hiring managers that you can help unlock new ideas.

 Creativity soft skills for resumes include: